exakat/php-dictionary/dictionary/registry.ini.rst

 A registry may be the following things:

-+ a design pattern
++ A design pattern
-+ a central object, which gives access to common objects, such as view, database connection, cache, configuration, etc.
++ A central object, which gives access to common objects, such as view, database connection, cache, configuration, etc.

 `Documentation <https://en.wikipedia.org/wiki/Service_locator_pattern>`__